gregogalante/evnt/README.md

 - The method **errors** returns an array of errors generated from the action with the function throw.
 - The method **params** returns an hash with the action params.

-It's also possible to use throw to raise an exception thanks to the parameter "action_exceptions: true".
+It's also possible to use throw to raise an exception with the parameter "action_exceptions: true".
 An example of usage should be:

 ```ruby
 begin